latent-to/developer-docs/docs/concepts/commit-reveal.md

 The Commit Reveal feature is designed to solve the **weight copying problem** by hiding weights until they are stale.
 Copying stale weights should result in validators departing from consensus.

-Commit reveal uses **[Drand time-lock encryption](https://drand.love/docs/timelock-encryption/)** to automatically reveal validator weights after a concealment period.
+The Commit Reveal feature uses **[Drand time-lock encryption](https://drand.love/docs/timelock-encryption/)** to automatically reveal validator weights after a concealment period.
 When a validator sets weights, they are cryptographically encrypted and can only be decrypted after the configured number of tempos has passed.
 This automation eliminates the need for manual reveals and prevents selective revelation attacks.

 However, it is critical to note that this only works if the consensus weight matrix changes sufficiently on the time scale of the Commit Reveal interval.
 If the demands on miners are too static, and miner performance is very stable, weight copying will still be successful.
-The only solution for this is to demand continuous improvement from miners, requiring them to continuously evolve to maintain their scoring.
+The primary solution for this is to demand continuous improvement from miners, requiring them to continuously evolve to maintain their scoring.
 Combined with a properly tuned Commit Reveal interval, this will keep validators honest, as well as producing the best digital commodities generally.
+If weights change relatively infrequently (such as once per week), Liquid Alpha 2 can be used to deregister weight copiers.

 ## The Commit Reveal Flow